 On top of the GitHub integration, we also have a built-in STL viewer that allows you to preview mechanical parts that are semantically tagged within each repository.
 We are working on other content browsers for Eagle schematics as well.
 Our vision here is that you will be able to dive in and see every single part of any Kambria design in one shot, and in doing so you will be able to traverse tens or hundreds of GitHub repositories easily to find the ones that you want to use in your own design.

-Stay tuned — we have a test design that we will give away on Kambria as the first test project!
+Stay tuned for more MVP release updates.
+We have a test design that we will give away on Kambria as the first test project!
 We have a neat wearable Arc Reactor that includes some 3D printed parts, PCBs, and random other parts to source.
 It doesn’t quite put out 2 gigawatts but with the right outfit it can make you look like Tony Stark!

 - Access to code and hardware schematics: